amatov/InstantaneousFlowTracker/emClustering_Modified_Circular/README.txt

 book by McLachlan and Peel, 2000, page 218.
 These demos call a function "genmix.m", which generates samples from a Gaussian mixture; this function is also included.

+The circular clustering was implemented by Shayan Modiri